The Recruiter: Haj Hossein Yekta

-The former police chief, mayor and manager likes getting his hands dirty in big projects.
-How will he exploit this moment in the crumbling Islamic Republic to make his next move?
+The former police chief and mayor likes getting his hands dirty in big projects.
+How will he exploit this turbulent moment to make his next move?

 Tracing the kinship networks, ideological lineage, and international footprint of the late principlist’s family